 - Research & development

-The exact value of the job credits depends on two factors – how many jobs are created, and where.
+The exact value of the job tax credits depends on two factors–how many jobs are created, and where.
 A downloadable map shows how all Georgia counties and census tracts rank as “economic tiers” based on three factors: unemployment rate, per capita income and percentage of residents whose incomes are below poverty level.

 - Companies must first meet the requirements of either the job tax credit or investment tax credit programs.

-- Base year port traffic must be at least 75 net tons; or five containers; or 10 TEUs (20 foot Equivalent Units).
+- Base year port traffic must be at least 75 net tons, or five containers, or 10 TEUs (Twenty-foot Equivalent Units).
 If base year traffic is lower, then these minimums automatically become the base upon which traffic increases are calculated.

 The port tax credit bonus is calculated as follows according to which program it is used with: